cacosta12345/ten-thousand/prompt.md

 * And it gave me revised code with potential fixes.

 ## Prompt 3-5
 * Same as prompt 2.
-It would pass a few more and I would past the failures to gpt and it would give me more code to test.
+It would pass a few more and I would paste the failures to gpt and it would give me more code to test.
 It eventually got them all passing

 ## Prompt:
 * All the tests passed!
 Thanks chatgpt